 Investigation revealed that the driver of the truck had lied to obtain his trucking license and had bribed the state licensing authority.
 He was unqualified to drive.
 And, he ignored signals from other drivers that his truck was about to lose the large piece of metal.

 In 2000, after years of litigation, the insurers for truck and truck part manufacturers, owners and operators, paid a $100 million settlement to the surviving parents and siblings.
 The accident was so notable that it periodically makes the news with updates on the status of the surviving parents, their three older children and their grandchildren.

 Such tragedies continue to happen in cities and states across the nation.
 Not long ago, a California bicyclist was killed when a container fell off of a truck, landed on the bicyclist, and crushed him to death.

 In Minnesota, a truck driver on his way to a construction site failed to properly secure a boulder concrete on a truck.
 The boulder “dropped” off the back of the truck and crashed in a car traveling behind the truck.
-It instantly killed the 17-year-old young man sitting in the van passenger seat.
+It instantly killed the the driver and passenger of the car.

 Earlier this year in Texas, a large piece of equipment fell off of a semi-truck and landed in the middle of a busy highway.
 A driver was killed when he plowed into the large fallen object.